Types and health benefits of millets - Right Shift Types and health benefits of millets - Right Shift

 Millets offer a wide variety of nutrients including vitamins, minerals, proteins and dietary fibre.
 They might have antioxidant, anti-hyperglycaemic, anti-cholesterol, and anti-hypertensive effects on the body.
 Additionally, millets are a source of calcium, iron, magnesium, potassium, zinc, and Vitamin B. Did you know that research has found millets to be nutritionally richer than rice and wheat?
 So, the next time you miss a hot bowl of khichdi, why not make one with millets?
 We do have more recipe suggestions below.
 Keep reading to know more.

 There are many different types of millets grown across India.
-Some of the main millet benefits that are popular in the country are:
+With numerous millet varieties available, some of the main millet benefits that are popular in the country are:

 1. Foxtail Millet (Kagni)